bcgov/smk-cli/docs/edit-layer.md

 `Display Range` allows you to specify an allowable range where this layer can be displayed.
 If your map is outside of this scale range, the layer will not draw on the map, and will not be identifiable or selectable.

+#### Data URL

+`Data URL` is the URL location for your vector data.
+If you've imported a vector file into your application, this will be a local path to your application's source folder.
+Do not modify this URL unless you are sure you want to direct the application to search a specific location for the vector data.

 #### How should the Data be Displayed

 `How should the Data be Displayed?` is a styling override for your vector data.
 This is a dropdown select box that contains three options: